jgnewman/heathen/README.md

 output file with the `-o` flag, Heathen will output compiled code to the std out.
 If you do specify an output file, it will asynchronously write code to that file.
 Heathen will minify your code if you tell it to with the `-m` flag but, if not, it will come out nicely spaced and indented.

+By default, Heathen will wrap the compiled output in a module (in other words, an immediate closure.)
+However, if you do _not_ want this, set the `-x` flag.

 If you want to use Heathen with Node, you have a similar API.
 First you'll have to require the module, of course: